torvalds/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-Does nothing.
+Does analthing.
 Can be used to check if the firmware is responding.